The 5 Essential Steps of a Simplified Laundry Routine

 Check out this post if you need some inspiration!

-And hopefully this simplified laundry routine will help streamline your mornings and bring a sense of peace and order to your life like it has for mine!
+I hope you’ve been encouraged today.
+First, in remembering that you are enough.
+My hope is this simplified laundry routine will help streamline your mornings and bring a sense of peace and order to your life like it has for mine!